ar5had/trader/README.md

     state: { nextPathname: nextState.location.pathname }
   });
   ```
-* Can a redux prop be changed using dev tools
+* Can a redux prop be changed using dev tools ?
+* UpdateAppState is called twice on homepage ?